Simon-Cun/DragonQuest/README.md

 GameDriver:
 1. Single Responsibility Principle (SRP) - I applied SRP by making GameDriver responsible only for handling the overall game flow and user interaction.
 I specifically avoided putting any combat logic or stat calculations in GameDriver and instead split up that work to BattleTime, PlayerClasses, and Enemy.
 This change kept the driver clearer and easier to understand because it only coordinates screens and choicesand isn't in charge of everything.
 It also makes future changes safer, since I can modify battle logic or stats without having to worry about the driver.
-2. Open/Closed Principle (OCP) - I applied OCP by having GameDriver work with the PlayerClasses type instead of hardcoding behavior for Mage, Warrior, and Rogue.
+2. Open-Closed Principle (OCP) - I applied OCP by having GameDriver work with the PlayerClasses type instead of hardcoding behavior for Mage, Warrior, and Rogue.
 The driver just chooses which subclass to create based on user input, but it doesn’t need to change if we want to add a new class.
 This means the code is open for extension but cannot be modified.

 ---

  > ## Phase III
  > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
 This meeting will occur on week 8 during lab time.

- > BEFORE the meeting you should do the following:
- > * Update your class diagram from Phase II to include any feedback you received from your TA/grader.
- > * Considering the SOLID design principles, reflect back on your class diagram and think about how you can use the SOLID principles to improve your design.
-You should then update the README.md file by adding the following:
- >   * A new class diagram incorporating your changes after considering the SOLID principles.
- >   * For each update in your class diagram, you must explain in 3-4 sentences:
- >     * What SOLID principle(s) did you apply?
- >     * How did you apply it? i.e. describe the change.
- >     * How did this change help you write better code?
  > * Perform a new sprint plan like you did in Phase II.
+>
  > * Make sure that your README file (and Project board) are up-to-date reflecting the current status of your project and the most recent class diagram.
 Previous versions of the README file should still be visible through your commit history.
->  * Each team member should also submit the Peer Evaluation Form on Canvas for phase III.
-In this form, you need to fill in the names of all team members, the percentage of work contributed by each member for phase III, and a description of their contributions.
-Remember that each team member should submit the form individually.

 > During the meeting with your reader you will discuss:
  > * How effective your last sprint was (each member should talk about what they did)